 Former Summer Session Host Institutions

 The first EDGE summer session was at Bryn Mawr College in 1998 and the location alternated between Bryn Mawr and Spelman Colleges until 2003 when it moved to Pomona College.
-Since then Florida A&M University, Harvey Mudd College, New College of Florida, North Carolina A&T State University, and North Carolina State University have hosted the summer session.
+Since then Florida A&M University, Harvey Mudd College, Mills College, New College of Florida, North Carolina A&T State University, North Carolina State University, and Purdue University have hosted the summer session.